Domestic policy of the Justin Trudeau government: Taxes

 Upon entering office, Trudeau's government made some changes to the tax code.
 A new tax bracket on the top one percent of income earners was created in 2016.
 Incomes over $200,000 became taxed at 33%.
 They increased taxes on companies' passive income when it is paid out as dividend.
 They also limited "the practice of “income sprinkling,” which involves paying income to family members, even if they don't work for the business, so that business owners can avoid paying higher taxes".

 In the 2017 Canadian federal budget, excise duties on alcohol were increased by 2%, Uber became subject to the same taxes as taxis; and tax benefits for public transit users, the tourism sector and employers who create childcare spaces were eliminated.

 The 2021 Canadian federal budget included a host of new targeted taxes, including taxes on luxury cars, jets or boats, a 1% tax on vacant homes owned by non-Canadian citizens, and a tax on digital services (dubbed the "Netflix tax").
-The budget also creating a tax on vaping products, and increased the tax on cigarettes.
+The budget also created a tax on vaping products, and increased the tax on cigarettes.